 Finding and fixing the BootHole

-The Eclypsium research teams stumbled somewhat by a mishap on the trail of BootHole vulnerabilities and doing some routinely constructive exploration, according to Michael.
+According to Michael, the Eclypsium research teams stumbled somewhat by a mishap on the trail of BootHole vulnerabilities and doing some routinely constructive exploration.

 “We’ve been exploring any weak points in the entire secure boot infrastructure.
 Since we’ve seen a similar problem with Secure Boot and Kaspersky boot loader before, we thought we should look more closely at that area.
 We’ve done some fuzzing on GRUB2, which is widely used by most Linux distributions, and discovered a vulnerability that transformed out to be much greater than we assumed,” he said.